kennywall/import-test/_posts/2008-02-04-a-chance-at-a-personal-introduction-using-question-and-answer-sites.md

 domain: apievangelist.com
 image:
 ---
-{% include JB/setup %}<p>I have been really getting into answering questions on LinkedIn's answers section.
+{% include JB/setup %}I have been really getting into answering questions on LinkedIn's answers section.
 I have the technology areas on my RSS feed so when they come in.
 I find I learn a lot from some of the questions posed.
 Not just answering questions for people.I have also have really made a lot of connections doing this.
-I was just thinking about what a wonderful opportunity it is to make one on one connections with people and make a good first impression by helping them solve a problem.</p>
+I was just thinking about what a wonderful opportunity it is to make one on one connections with people and make a good first impression by helping them solve a problem.
-<center><p><a href="http://apievangelist.com/2008/02/04/a-chance-at-a-personal-introduction-using-question-and-answer-sites/" style='padding:25px; font-sze:18px; font-weight: bold;'>Read Full Story</a></p></center>